apollo

 Disease/Condition Glossary

-Epilepsy: Epilepsy is a brain-related chronic disorder characterized by episodes of seizures (fits).
-In this condition, there is a chemical change in the brain cells (neurons) that leads to a sudden rise of electrical activity (impulse) in the brain followed by sudden jerky movements of limbs or a body part.
-This disease cannot be cured but managed.
+Epilepsy: Epilepsy is a brain-related chronic disorder characterised by episodes of seizures (fits).
+In this condition, a chemical change in brain cells (neurons) leads to a sudden rise in electrical activity (impulse) in the brain, followed by sudden, jerky movements of limbs or a body part.
+This disease cannot be cured, but it can be managed.

 FAQs